-Welcome back to the journey of finding Nemo ...
-I mean, your perfect wedding photographer.
-We hope you did your homework from last week.
-If you happen to come across this post and absolutely have no idea what homework we are talking about, make sure to read Part 1 of this series: Research.
+Welcome back to the journey of finding your perfect wedding photographer.
+We hope you did your last week's homework.
+If you happen to come across this post and have no idea which homework we are talking about, make sure to read Part 1 of this series: Research.

-Last week, we left at step three: making a list of potential wedding photographer, and you should be able to define your style of wedding photography by now.
-This time, let's pick it up with step four.
+Last week, we left at step 3: making a list of potential wedding photographers.
+By now, you should be able to define your style of wedding photography.
+This time, let pick it up with step 4.

-- Step four: know your budgets, and let it be flexible a little bit.
-If you keep it fixed and find only those who are within, chances are you will miss out the perfect one.
-Remember, you are looking for perfect photographer, not “within my budget” photographer.
-To determine your budget for wedding photographer, you need to answer these:
+- Step 4: know your budgets, and give it some room for a possible expansion.
+If you keep it fixed and find only those who are within, chances are you will miss out the perfect photographers.
+Remember, you are looking for the perfect photographer, not “within my budget” photographer.

-- Step five: look at their websites for:
+- Step 5: look at their websites for:

 - Prices: some photographers list packages right on their website, while some give it to you after you contact them.

-- FAQs: you will find information about their service (sometimes, prices lie here).
+- FAQs: you will find information about their service (sometimes, price lies here).

 - A particular wedding that you really like.
-Most likely to be the one with similar setting to yours.
+Most likely to be the one with the similar setting to your wedding.

 - Ask for prices if you couldn’t find on their website.

 - Give them as many details about your wedding as possible.
 This helps them give you the most accurate and best quote.